 Bundaberg Regional Council

-The resident workers in the Bundaberg Regional Council have a lower proportion of people using public transport to get to work than Queensland.
+Within the Bundaberg Regional Council, there is a lower proportion of resident All industries workers using public transport to get to work than the Queensland workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Bundaberg Regional Council's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.